Formal Controller Synthesis for Markov Jump Linear Systems with Uncertain Dynamics: Introduction

-In a similar spirit as in \cite{MPPdO18}, we assume that the transition probabilities of the Markov jump process are not precisely known.
-However, unlike \cite{MPPdO18}, we consider two different semantics for this uncertainty: (1) transition probabilities between modes are given by intervals; or (2) these probabilities are not known at all \citep{jiangTraverseAlgorithmApproach2022, liRobustL2Filtering2013}.
-More details on the considered model are presented in \cref{sec:background}.
+\paragraph{Uncertainty in MJLSs} We consider a rich class of discrete-time MJLSs with two sources of uncertainty.
+First, the continuous dynamics in each mode are affected by an additive stochastic process noise, e.g., due to inaccurate modelling or wind gusts affecting a drone~\cite{blackmoreProbabilisticParticleControlApproximation2010a}.
+We only assume sampling-access to the noise, rather than full knowledge of its probability distribution, allowing us to provide probably approximately correct (PAC) guarantees on the behaviour of the MJLS.
+Second, similar to~\cite{MPPdO18}, we assume that the transition probabilities of the Markov jump process are not precisely known.
+However, unlike \cite{MPPdO18}, we consider two different semantics for this uncertainty: either (1) transition probabilities between modes are given by intervals; or (2) these probabilities are not known at all \cite{jiangTraverseAlgorithmApproach2022,liRobustL2Filtering2013}.
+More details on the considered model are in \cref{sec:background}.

-\paragraph{Problem statement.} Given an MJLS subject to uncertainty deriving from both its continuous dynamics (via additive noise of an unknown distribution) and its discrete behaviour (uncertain Markov jumps), compute a provably correct controller that satisfies a given PCTL formula.
+\paragraph{Problem statement} Several MJLS control problems have been studied, such as stability~\cite{boukasStabilityDiscretetimeLinear1995,zhangStabilityStabilizationMarkovian2009}, $H_\infty$-controller design~\cite{dFGVO00,CFT15,GG17,CGG19}, and optimal control~\cite{CF95,HSF06}.
+However, limited research has been done for more complex tasks expressed in, for example, PCTL.
+In this paper, we thus solve the following problem.
+Given an MJLS subject to uncertainty in both its continuous dynamics (via additive noise of an unknown distribution) and its discrete behaviour (uncertain Markov jumps), compute a provably correct controller that satisfies a given PCTL formula.

-\paragraph{Finite-state abstractions.} We develop a technique for abstracting Markov jump linear systems by leveraging methods introduced in~\cite{badingsSamplingBasedRobustControl2021} for linear, time-invariant models.
-If the transition probabilities of the Markov jump process are given as intervals, we capture both the continuous-state dynamics and the discrete-mode jumps within a single abstract interval MDP model, which is an MDP whose transition probabilities lie within intervals (formal semantics will be discussed below and are in \cite{cCLLAKC19}).
-If, instead, the transition function of the Markov jump MDP is unknown, we generate iMDP abstractions only for the continuous-state dynamics, and enforce instead robustness against all possible discrete-mode changes.
-In line with~\cite{badingsSamplingBasedRobustControl2021}, we rely on sampling techniques from the \emph{scenario approach}~\citep{campiScenarioApproachSystems2009} to compute intervals that we associate to the transition probabilities for the abstract MDP model.

-Once an iMDP abstraction is obtained, the state-of-the-art verification tool PRISM~\citep{kwiatkowskaPRISMVerificationProbabilistic2011} formally synthesises a policy that satisfies the given specification \emph{under all realizations} of the transition probabilities within their corresponding intervals.
-We show that the iMDP soundly abstracts the original Markov jump system with a user-specified confidence probability, such that probabilistic guarantees carry over to the original model with the same probability.